"You can't give it up! GO FOR IT, MAN!"

 (Street Fighter Zero

-in Japan).
+in Japan, Asia, and South America).
 With a distinctive anime-styled look based on Street Fighter II: The Animated Movie

 takes place between the first two Street Fighter

 games, and expands the backstory